rasifrana/clonee-computers/README.md

 # Clonee Computers

-clonee Computers is a small company who provides Service for all devices including, Desktops, Laptos and Macbooks for repairing and bug fixing.
+Clonee Computers is a small company who provides Service for all devices including, Desktops, Laptos and Macbooks for repairing and bug fixing.

 We Provide hardware and software service for configuration and fixing.

 ## UX

-This is a website for a small company who offers different rage of services providing desktops and laptops services.
+This project is for a small company who offers different range of services providing desktops and laptops repairs, fixes and sale.

-A person or business can visit to this website and experience the solution for their problems related to their hardware or software.
+A person or a business can visit to this website and experience the solution for their problems related to their hardware or software.

-It is easy tonavigate and made up of sections on a single page.
+It is easy to navigate and made up of sections on a single page.

 If a user does not have all the answers then they can submit the form for more details.

-- Wireframe for this project links are below
+- Wireframe for this projects (links are below).

 - Desktop wireframe: https://github.com/rasifrana/clonee-computers/blob/master/wireframes/Desktop-wireframe.pdf